 Though he never wants it to be about him, it's impossible to ignore Harbaugh's significant success.
-Here's a look at the NFL's third-longest-tenured head coach (Bill Belichick – 23 seasons & Mike Tomlin – 16 seasons) entering the 2022 campaign:
+Here's a look at the NFL's third-longest-tenured head coach (Bill Belichick – 24 seasons & Mike Tomlin – 17 seasons), entering the 2023 campaign:

-• Since Harbaugh's 2008 Baltimore arrival, the Ravens have posted the NFL's fifth-most total victories (148, including playoffs).
-He has also led the Ravens to 137 regular season wins since 2008, ranking as the NFL's fifth most.
+- Since Harbaugh's 2008 Baltimore arrival, the Ravens have posted the NFL's fourth-most total victories (158, including playoffs).
+He has also led the Ravens to 147 regular season wins since 2008, ranking as the NFL's fifth most.

-• Under Harbaugh, Baltimore is one of six teams (NE, GB, KC, Pit. & Sea.) to earn a playoff berth in nine of the past 14 seasons.
+- Under Harbaugh, Baltimore is one of five teams (NE, GB, KC & Sea.) to earn a playoff berth in 10 of the past 15 seasons.

-• The Ravens' 11 playoff wins since 2008 tie (GB) for the NFL's second most (New England, 16).
+- The Ravens' 11 playoff wins since 2008 tie (GB & SF) for the NFL's third most, trailing only New England (16) and Kansas City (12).
 Of those Baltimore victories, an NFL-best eight have come on the road.

-• Harbaugh's 11 playoff victories tie (Pete Carroll, Mike Holmgren & Bill Parcells) for the fifth most by a head coach in the first 14 seasons of an NFL coaching career (Joe Gibbs – 17, Bill Belichick – 15, Chuck Noll – 14 & Bill Cowher – 12).
+- Harbaugh's 11 playoff victories tie (Pete Carroll, Marv Levy & Bill Parcells) for the sixth most by a head coach in the first 15 seasons of an NFL coaching career (Joe Gibbs – 17, Bill Belichick – 15, Chuck Noll – 14, Bill Cowher – 12 & Mike Holmgren – 12).

-• Harbaugh is one of 14 coaches to earn at least nine playoff berths in his first 14 seasons (Tony Dungy, Bud Grant & Marty Schottenheimer – 11; Pete Carroll, Bill Cowher, Mike Holmgren & Mike McCarthy – 10; Harbaugh, Joe Gibbs, Chuck Knox, Chuck Noll, Sean Payton, Andy Reid & Mike Tomlin – nine).
+- Harbaugh is one of 12 coaches to earn at least 10 playoff berths in his first 15 seasons (Pete Carroll, Tony Dungy, Bud Grant, Mike Holmgren & Marty Schottenheimer – 11; Harbaugh, Bill Cowher, Chuck Knox, Mike McCarthy, Chuck Noll, Andy Reid & Mike Tomlin – 10).

-• Under Harbaugh's guidance, the Ravens have appeared in three AFC Championship games (2008, 2011, 2012) and have won at least one playoff game in seven of their nine postseasons with him as head coach.
+- Under Harbaugh's guidance, the Ravens have appeared in three AFC Championship games (2008, 2011, 2012) and have won at least one playoff game in seven of their 10 postseasons with him as head coach.

-• John and his younger brother, Jim (2011, 2012 and 2013), the former 49ers' head coach, are the only NFL head coaches to reach three conference championships in the first five seasons of a coaching career.
+- John and his younger brother, Jim (2011-13), the former 49ers' head coach, are the only NFL head coaches to reach three conference championships in the first five seasons of a coaching career.

 From his job interview with the Ravens, to his first press conference, to his consistent action and talk about Baltimore, it is all about "the team" for Harbaugh.
 Signs can be seen around the Ravens' complex: